Chandigarh India Travel Guide

 Also in Panchkula, a popular Hindu temple dedicated to Goddess Mansa Devi.
 A significant pilgrimage site for devotees seeking blessings.

-Witness daily routines and farming methods.
+Witness daily habits and farming methods.

 Chandigarh's excellent connectivity positions it to be a starting point for longer regional explorations.